LukeGrahamLandry/franca/devlog.md

+## (Mar 27) lox

+- ch29: super
+- this was a nice reminder that i've actually made progress. when i first tried to follow the book in my language (like before i was even self hosted) i was always getting stuck on compiler limitations, but this time everything just worked like mine was a real langauge. idk, that's a pretty cool feeling.

 ## (Mar 26) lox

 - ch27, ch28: classes
 - aot: function doesn't have a chunk so mark_roots all the constants seperately
+- aot: i wasn't setting ip when falling out of a block that didn't end in a jump. dumb mistake, trivial after adding debug_trace_execution so can diff against vm.
+- why can't i do benchmark/string_equality.lox? oh, need to reuse constants for GetGlobal.
+- im reminded that the upvalues chapter is really fun and the classes chapters are kinda boring.

 ## (Mar 25) lox